-Unless otherwise noted, the number of our shares of common stock outstanding prior to and after this offering is based on 24,652,546 shares of common stock outstanding as of the March 17, 2023, and excludes:
+Lock-Up Restrictions Our officers and directors are subject to a lock-up agreement that restricts, subject to certain exceptions, transfer of shares of our Common Stock or other securities exercisable, exchangeable or convertible into shares of Common Stock.
+See the section titled "Description of Securities" of this prospectus for more information.
+Unless otherwise noted, the number of our shares of Common Stock outstanding is based on 24,641,723 shares of Common Stock outstanding as of February 8, 2023, and excludes: 3,177,258 shares of our Common Stock issuable upon the exercise of options assumed from Legacy Apexigen as a result of the Business Combination, with a weighted-average exercise price of \$3.20 per share; 1,541,761 shares of our Common Stock issuable upon the exercise of options granted after the Business Combination, with a weighted-average exercise price of \$2.55 per share; 120,535 shares of our Common Stock issuable upon the vesting of restricted stock units granted after the Business Combination; 3,724,500 shares of our Common Stock issuable upon the exercise of warrants, each with an exercise price of \$11.50 per share; 1,995,708 shares of our Common Stock issuable upon the exercise of warrants, each with an exercise price of \$1.40 per share; 99,785 shares of our Common Stock issuable upon the exercise of warrants, each with an exercise price of \$1.75 per share; 4,321 shares of our Common Stock issuable upon the exercise of a warrant assumed from Legacy Apexigen as a result of the Business Combination with an exercise price of \$1.55 per share; 2,197,723 shares of our Common Stock reserved for future issuance under our 2022 Equity Incentive Plan (the "2022 Plan"); 257,341 shares of our Common Stock reserved for future issuance under our 2022 Employee Stock Purchase Plan (the "2022 ESPP") and

-- 3,149,248 shares of our common stock issuable upon the exercise of options assumed from Legacy Apexigen as a result of the Business Combination, with a weighted-average exercise price of \$3.18 per share; - 1,506,469 shares of our common stock issuable upon the exercise of options granted after the Business Combination, with a weightedaverage exercise price of \$2.55 per share; - 102,719 shares of our common stock issuable upon the vesting of restricted stock units granted after the Business Combination; - 5,819,993 shares of our common stock issuable upon the exercise of warrants, each with a weighted-average exercise price of \$7.86 per share; - 4,321 shares of our common stock issuable upon the exercise of a warrant assumed from Legacy Apexigen as a result of the Business Combination with an exercise price of \$1.55 per share; - 1,135,718 shares of our common stock reserved for future issuance under our 2022 Equity Incentive Plan (the "2022 Plan"); - 257,341 shares of our common stock reserved for future issuance under our 2022 Employee Stock Purchase Plan (the "2022 ESPP"); and - any additional shares that we may issue to Lincoln Park pursuant to the Lincoln Park Purchase Agreement should we elect to sell such shares to Lincoln Park
+• any additional shares that we may issue to Lincoln Park (as defined below) pursuant to the Lincoln Park Purchase Agreement (as defined below) should we elect to sell such shares to Lincoln Park.